TY - JOUR

 T1 - AI software detection of large vessel occlusion stroke on CT angiography

-T2 - A real-world prospective diagnostic test accuracy study
+T2 - a real-world prospective diagnostic test accuracy study

 AU - Matsoukas, Stavros